AnthoVDO/boilerplate-mochachai/README.md

 equal() => compares objects using ==
 strictEqual() => compares objects using ===
 deepEqual() =>  asserts that two objects are deep equal
+comparison: isAtMost, isAbove, isBelow, isAtLeast
+approximately : Asserts that the actual is equal to expected, to within a +/- delta range